gkapfham/pyohio2021-presentation/slides.md

 <!--

-One of WorkKnow's features is that it can create a ZIP file of all the results that is saves about the history of GitHub Action workflows for different projects.
+One of WorkKnow's features is that it can create a ZIP file of all the results that it saves about the history of GitHub Action workflows for different projects.
 This feature has come in handy when the data that it downloads is too large to send to someone on a per-file basis.